clethrill/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 > [!info]+ **The Cats**
 > Strahd’s emissary has taken up residence in <span class="citation">N4p.
 Library (p.
 113)</span>, forcing Lady Wachter to allow her eight cats free reign of Wachterhaus.
 As a result, much of Haliq’s time over the past few days has been dominated by preventing the cats from damaging furniture, escaping the house, or otherwise causing trouble, leaving him several scratches along his face and arms to show for it.

 If he recognizes the players, Haliq is visibly uncomfortable at their presence and insists that Lady Wachter is unavailable.
-If asked the reason for his discomfort, Haliq merely claims that he has been “very busy" aiding Lady Wachter in her duties as Burgomaster, and that he has little time to entertain guests.
+If asked the reason for his discomfort, Haliq merely claims that he has been “very busy" aiding Lady Wachter in her duties as Mayor, and that he has little time to entertain guests.

 The players can convince Haliq to allow them entry or share what he knows by succeeding on a DC 20 Charisma (Persuasion or Intimidation) check.
 On a failure, Haliq bids them “good day" and attempts to close the door on them.
 On a success, Haliq can share the following information in hushed, fearful tones if asked: